djsaikrishna/Infinite-Storage-Glitch/README.md

 This has been quite heavily inspired by suckerpinch's [Harder Drive](https://www.youtube.com/watch?v=JcJSW7Rprio) video and [discord as a filesystem](https://github.com/pixelomer/discord-fs).
 Unfortunately no filesystem functionality as of right now.

-If you are having trouble with the program please dm me.

 # Now, you might be asking yourself:

 <details>